MAIN PROCEDURES AT THE CITY HALL

 Healthcare welfare scheme (Marufuku)

-This is a subsidy scheme provided by the prefecture and the city and covers children (from 0 to 15 years of age) and expectant and parturient mothers.
+This is a subsidy scheme provided by the prefecture and the Tsukuba city and covers children (from 0 years old to equivalent to senior year of high school age) and expectant and parturient mothers.
 The subsidy applies to healthcare costs for healthcare services provided by health insurance, and the co-payment for a consultation at a hospital within Ibaraki Prefecture is no more than 600 yen per day.
 A patient is required to assume the co-payment for up to two hospital consultations a month per hospital, but the third and subsequent consultations in the same month are free of charge.

 It is mandatory for all registered residents from age 20 to under 60 to join the national pension scheme, and residents are eligible to receive a “basic pension” upon retirement and death or due to a disability.
 Even foreigners who are residents in Japan are required to enroll in it.
 For further information concerning premiums and